Looking for a theory of faster-than-light particles: Appendix C. Quantization of a scalar tachyon field

 when choosing the bosonic commutation relations for $a, a^+$ operators:

 In particular, the field Hamiltonian is

 which, after dropping as usually the infinite $c$-number related to zero-point oscillations, results in

-which has non-negative eigenvalues.
 Thus the Hamiltonian is bounded from below and is Hermitian.
-This is in an agreement with the statement formulated at the end of Sect.~4.2 that a tachyon theory with the gauge (2.25) for the tachyon vacuum can be made unitary, just due to a corresponding property of the evolution operator $\exp{(-iHt)}$.
+This is in an agreement with the statement formulated at the end of Sect.~4.2 that a tachyon theory with the gauge (2.25) for the tachyon vacuum can be made unitary, just due to a corresponding property of the time evolution operator $\exp{(-iHt)}$.

 In the preferred reference frame